Configuring Failover in OpManager

 • Stop OpManager service.

-• Share the <OpManagerHome> folder to the secondary server.
+• Share the <OpManagerHome> folder with the secondary server.
 Learn how.

 • Open command prompt / terminal with administrator priviliges, navigate to <OpManagerHome>\bin and execute the following command: